suffolklibraries/sljekyll/about/member-organisations/friends-of-stowmarket-library/index.md

 ## Recent successes

-* Raised almost £1,500 from grants and activities including a race night, book sales, craft and cake stalls and grants from the county, district and town councils
-* Arranged for the library courtyard to be refurbished, with the help of Stowmarket Rotary Club
-* Held a successful event during the evening of the Stowmarket Christmas lights switch-on with refreshments, live music and children’s craft sessions
+* Supported the first Skulduggery in Stowmarket crime festival by providing initial funding
+* Bought seating and shelving to refurbish the teenage area of the library
+* Funded several children's activities such as Harry Potter Night and Beach Bonkers event.

 ## Future plans

+* Purchase moveable screens so that the library can be sectioned off for future events
+* To start regular author events
-* A quarterly newsletter covering stories and issues relating to Stowmarket Library and the Friends group
+* Produce a bi-monthly newsletter about Stowmarket Library and friends group activities.
-* Support for the ‘Job Club’ scheme being held in the library

 ## Minutes